rotundasoftware/backbone.subviews/README.md

 ## Benefits

-* Use a clear syntax to insert named subviews in your templates: `<div data-subview="mySubview"></div>`
+* Provides a clean, consistent syntax to include subviews in templates: `<div data-subview="mySubview"></div>`
-* Access subviews via the automatically populated `subviews` hash: `this.subviews.mySubview`
+* Places references to `subviews` in a hash keyed by name: `this.subviews.mySubview`
-* When a parent view is re-rendered, existing subview objects are reused (state is preserved).
+* Reuses subview objects when a parent view is re-rendered, so state is preserved.
-* Automatically cleans up subviews by calling their `remove` method when parent view is removed.
+* Cleans up subviews by calling their `remove` method when parent view is removed.
 * Can be mixed into any view class.
-* Works seamlessly with [Backbone.Courier](https://github.com/rotundasoftware/backbone.courier) to bubble subview events to parent views.
-* Makes it easy to reuse small views, especially if you [organize your assets into bundles](https://github.com/rotundasoftware/cartero).

 ## Usage